 A Half Marathon Never Felt So Good

 The number of half marathoners grows by leaps and bounds every year, and with good reason.
 For beginners, 13.1 miles can be a challenging but attainable goal, while more seasoned runners can play with distance and speed without over-committing.
-The ChiRunning Half Marathon Training Program offers you the best chance for success, whether you just want to finish, or want to run a new PR.
+The ChiRunning Half Marathon Training Programs offer you the best chance for success, whether you just want to finish, or want to run a new PR.

 Muscling your way to any finish line will leave your body feeling like it’s been put through the ringer, not to mention your mind and spirit flattened.
 ChiRunning® engages your mind, body and spirit through intelligent training.
 But, first and foremost, ChiRunning trains you to run economically and with more ease than you thought possible.

-o Run with good posture.
-Stand tall, keep your shoulders relaxed, and engage your core.
+- Run with good posture: Stand tall by lifting up at the crown of your head.
+Keep your shoulders relaxed, and engage your core.

-o Don’t heel strike.
-Land midfoot with your knees bent and with your feet under your hips.
+- Don’t heel strike: Land midfoot with your knees bent and with your feet under your hips.
 This greatly reduces your risk of hip, knee and lower leg injuries.

-o Keep your stride short.
-A quick, short stride minimizes impact and prevents your leg muscles from overworking.
+- Keep your stride short: A quick, short stride minimizes impact and prevents your leg muscles from overworking.

-• Advanced Training and Speed work: As Arthur Lydiard (one of the great coaches of all time) always suggested, if you’re going for speed, you should do a lot of Long Slow Distance miles.
-I explain why in the ChiMarathon book, which is as much about the half marathon as the full marathon distance.
+As Arthur Lydiard (one of the great coaches of all time) always suggested, if you’re going for speed, you should do a lot of Long Slow Distance miles.
+I explain why in the ChiMarathon Book, which is as much about the half marathon as the full marathon distance.
 You’ll find a lot of advanced lessons on speed and technique in Chapter 9.

 Practice all of the phases of your event; from your starting pace to your finishing kick by putting yourself physically, mentally and emotionally into the event when you train.
 Have fun imagining yourself crossing the finish line.
 Pretend you’re a Kenyan with beautiful graceful form; strong in the center, relaxed as can be.
 Imagine what your race could feel like, but don’t do so at the expense of your body.
 Always keep in touch with the in-the-moment reality of what your body needs and wants.